mynk-tmr/notes/Javascript/Async-and-Performance.md

 All these result in **Callback Hell** where code is unmaintable, unpredictable, full of latent bugs and prone to edge-cases.
 To solve, we have
 - **Promises** , that use *split-callback* design
-- **Generators** let you 'pause' individual functions without pausing the state of the whole program.
+- **Generators** let you 'pause' individual functions.
 They don’t follow run to completion.
 - `async/await` wrap generators and promises in a higher level syntax.